cmpayments/guzzle-psp-authentication-middleware/README.md

 This middleware implements the authentication part of a guzzle request to the CM Payments PSP-api.

-This library is compatible with PHP 5.5+ and PHP 7.0, but requires the Guzzle, PHP HTTP client version ^6.0
+This library is compatible with PHP 5.5+ and PHP 7.0, but requires the Guzzle, PHP HTTP client version ^6.0 or ^7.0

 ## Installation